Kew’s scientific work spans 110 countries (shaded green) and involves over 400 collaborating institutions worldwide (red dots)

 We have the capacity to use this knowledge to provide science-based solutions to address some of the critical challenges facing life on Earth.

-Our research includes comparative studies of living and preserved collections in an evolutionary context, enabling predictive assessments of the impacts of global environmental change on genes, species, populations and communities.
-It also provides evidence-based research, supported by ex situ collections, to enable assessment and improve the delivery of conservation outcomes, the sustainable management of biodiversity and ecosystem services, and plant health in the UK and overseas.
+Our collections-based research includes comparative studies of living and preserved collections in an evolutionary context, enabling the identification of new species, evaluation of conservation status, predictive assessments of the impacts of global change on genes, species, populations and communities, and assessments of natural capital and plant health.
+We also undertake rigorous, evidence-based research to improve the global outlook for biodiversity through conservation policy, education and management.

 Deputy Director of Science: Professor Monique Simmonds